thunderbird89/esf/stories/story-knock-knock.md

 Together with every Federation and Earth asset in the system.

 > "FLYCATCHER is active," HARBINGER reported.
 "Disruption field stable at two hundred fifty kilometers radius.
-Ryzak fleet vector change detected—they are reorienting toward the station."
+Ryzak fleet vector change detected - they are reorienting toward the station."

 Of course they were.
 Chen had just trapped them, prevented them from reaching Earth.
 They couldn't ignore that.